Yemmerrawanne

 Yemmerrawanne (c.
-1775 - 18 May 1794) was a member of the Wangal people, part of the Eora nation in the Port Jackson area at the time of the first British settlement in Australia, in 1788.
+1775 - 18 May 1794) was a member of the Wangal clan, part of the Dharug people in the Port Jackson area at the time of the first British settlement in Australia, in 1788.
 Along with another Aboriginal man, Bennelong, he accompanied Governor Arthur Phillip when the latter returned to England in 1792–93.
 Yemmerrawanne did not return to Australia; he fell ill, died and was buried in England.

 In Australia

 Yemmerrawanne was well-known to the British settlers; he was described by Captain Watkin Tench as a "good-tempered lively lad" who became "a great favourite with us, and almost constantly lived at the governor's house".
 Clothes were made for him, and he learnt to wait on the table.

 In February 1791, aged about 16, Yemmerrawanne was initiated, as was the Aboriginal custom, by having a front tooth knocked out.